I present here some personal material for the HP 110 Plus or Portable Plus:

 For instance, to list the content of the c: directory from the DOS command line, do dir c: >prn

-· Note: since ILPer version 1.44, one ILPer parameter must be changed for operation with the Portable Plus: the HDID$ parameter must be set to “HDID$=HDRIVE1” instead of “HDID$=HP9114B”.
+· Important note: the name of the first drive of ILPer must be changed for operation with the Portable Plus: in the ilper.vil configuration file, change the ID$ parameter of the [Disk1] section to "ID$=FDRIVE1" instead of "ID$=HP9114B".
 See the ILPer documentation for more details.

 MS-DOS formatted disc image templates for ILPer:

-The Portable Plus built-in format command can only create 128KB disc
+Portable Plus built-in format command can only create 128KB disc image with

 The Portable can access larger MS-DOS drives, however the "Filbert" protocol used by ILPer limits the size of disc images to 16MB.